Is Your Dog’s Poop Normal?

 Upon visiting your vet, they may ask you to bring in a stool sample for analysis.
 A tablespoon is generally plenty.
 Also, freshness counts — fecal samples less than an hour old give the best results.
 If you’re not able to collect one that quickly, get a morning sample, double (or triple!) bag it, and keep it refrigerated until your dog’s appointment.

-Testing for gut abnormalities usually starts with a screen for giardia and “O & P,” specifically looking for giardia protozoa as well as eggs and parasites.
+Testing for gut abnormalities usually starts with a screen for giardia and “O and P,” specifically looking for giardia protozoa as well as eggs and parasites.
 During this evaluation, the laboratory technician will also check for overgrowth of normal gastrointestinal bacteria, which we refer to as clostridial overgrowth.
 Depending on what is found there, other diagnostics such as blood work and radiographs may be in order.

 Veterinarian Dr. Shea Cox on how to take your dog’s temperature, find their pulse, and check their heart rate.